republique-et-canton-de-geneve/git-sync/README.md

 A user is assigned to any number of groups.

 Now GitLab comes into play.
-The server is an on-premise instance of the GitLAb community edition.
+The server is an on-premise instance of the GitLab community edition.
-We want to replicate automatically the configuration of the users in the GitLab server.
+Our need is to *replicate automatically the LDAP configuration of the users onto the GitLab server*.
-For example, we want the GitLab server to acquire automatically groups "IT-DEV-JAVA', 'IT-DEV-PHP', etc., from the LDAP server, as well as the names of the users defined in every group.
+For example, we want the GitLab server to acquire automatically groups "IT-DEV-JAVA', 'IT-DEV-PHP', etc., from the LDAP server, as well as the members of every group.
+We also want the GitLab group members to acquire the adequate right permissions.

 # Functional description